No. 3176, 1st Battalion, Royal Inniskilling Fusiliers

 Killed in action on Saturday 1 July 1916

 Y Ravine Cemetery, Beaumont-Hamel, France (Grave D. 102)

 In the Soldiers Died in the Great War 1914 – 1919 database it is recorded that Walter Mulholland was born in Newtownards.

 Walter Mulholland was born on 11 July 1894 in Newtownards Workhouse and he was a son of Robert and Elizabeth (Eliza) Mulholland (nee Quigley, sometimes Twigley) who were married on 19 March 1893 in Newtownards Roman Catholic Church.
 Robert Mulholland from Newtownards was a widower, a labourer and a son of John Mulholland, a deceased labourer.
 Elizabeth Quigley from Newtownards was a spinster, a domestic servant and a daughter of Patrick Quigley, a labourer.

-Robert Mulholland had at least two children from his previous marriage to Isabella (Bella) McKinley:
+Robert Mulholland had at least four children (two surviving) from his previous marriage to Isabella (Bella) McKinley:

 William (born 20 January 1888 in Ford Street, Newtownards)

-Mary Jane (born 15 October 1892 in Newtownards Workhouse; died of infantile debility in Newtownards Workhouse on 30 October 1892)
+Mary Jane (born 15 October 1892 in Newtownards workhouse infirmary; died of infantile debility 30 October 1892)